Public inquiry report

-If the ICAC holds a public inquiry, the ICAC must make a report on the inquiry within 3 months after its conclusion.
+If the ICAC holds a public inquiry, the ICAC must make a report on the inquiry within three months after its conclusion.
 More information on public inquiries can be found here.

 If the ICAC proposes to make an adverse finding about a person or body in a public inquiry report, the ICAC must give the person or body a reasonable opportunity to respond to the adverse material and include a fair representation of the response in the report.

 A public inquiry report may:

 - contain as much information as the ICAC considers appropriate in relation to the subject matter of the investigation to which the inquiry relates; and

 - include a finding as to whether a person has engaged in, is engaging in or is about to engage in, improper conduct; and

 - include information as to whether an allegation of improper conduct has been referred to, or in the ICAC's opinion warrants referral to a referral entity.